 3. Wash the head of garlic and dry it.
 Put a little oil in the cocotte , heat and lightly fry the head of garlic. take it back

-4. Add the raisins, the tomatoes cut into pieces and the paprika, and give them just a few turns without roasting the paprika, so that it does not bitter.
+4. Add the raisins, the tomatoes cut into pieces and the paprika, and give them just a few turns without roasting the paprika, so that it does not become bitter.

 5. Add the drained chickpeas and broth, and bring to a boil.

-Cocotte Every Le Creuset 18cm , Revol porcelain round plates and De Buyer stainless steel spoon
+Cocotte Every Le Creuset 18cm , round Revol porcelain plates and De Buyer stainless steel spoon

-Recipe Author: Miriam from The Winter Guest
+Author of the recipe: Miriam from The Winter Guest

 Claudia Ferrer